0x7B5/Github-Contributions-API/README.md

 Returns json data of all contribution history
 (The user creation year is sent to the api as a parameter here instead of automatically being found because of GitHub's api limit.)

+'GET /dayCount/<username>/<date>'
+Returns the data for a given day's contributions.
+Returns the data for today's contributions if the optional date parameter is not given.

+'GET /weeklyCount/<username>/'
+Returns the data for current week's contributions

-'GET /todayCount/<username>'
+'GET /monthlyCount/<username>/'
-Returns the count of contributions for today
+Returns the data for the last 30 days of contributions

 ## Authors